sodabubblewine/sodabubblewine.github.io/README.md

 ### 2025 0413 2353
 While skimming over [John McCarthy's 1979 "History of Lisp"](https://justine.lol/sectorlisp/lisp-history.pdf) two things caught my attention:
 1. he mentioned that Quine had used prefix notation in some thing he or those around him had read and that this had some influence on LISP's prefix notation (pg.
 7)
-2. He mentioned a paper he wrote with Carwright (1978) that "show how to represent pure LISP programs by sentences and schemata in first order logic and prove their properties"(pg.
+2. He mentioned a paper he wrote with Cartwright (1978) that "show how to represent pure LISP programs by sentences and schemata in first order logic and prove their properties"(pg.
 8)

 He also mentioned something about LISP having no effect on those working in recursion theory, but that now seems to be a historical hiccup.